-Take Thomas Edison, the American businessman who invented the lightbulb.
-It took Edison almost 10,000 attempts to create a lightbulb—that’s a huge amount of ‘failures’ before finally finding success.
+Take Thomas Edison, the American businessman who invented the lightbulb as an example.
+It took Edison almost 10,000 attempts to create a lightbulb—that’s a huge amount of “failures” before finally finding success.
 But in response to his repeated failures he said, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

 In other words, he took his failures and turned them into successes because his perspective was focused on achieving rather than failing.
 It’s quite clear he had a mindset and positive perspective that allowed him to celebrate those small steps and see them as achievements.

-As I mentioned earlier, it’s very easy for us to put ourselves down for small mistakes and failures.
-What about our small successes?
-Well the irony of this is that although we easily feel negative about failing, we almost never celebrate our successes either and this is where the magic lies.
+Although we easily feel negative about failing, we almost never celebrate our successes, and this is where the magic lies.